 The Child Development Account (CDA) is a special savings account for your child.
-The First Step Grant is deposited into the CDA without you having to save first, and your subsequent savings will be co-matched by the Government.
+The First Step Grant is deposited into the CDA without you having to save first, and your subsequent savings will be co-matched by the Government, up to a cap.

 Child Development Account First Step Grant

-If your child is eligible, he or she will receive a CDA First Step Grant by $2,000 (from $3,000 to $5,000) for children in all birth orders.
+The Government has enhanced the CDA by increasing (i) the CDA First Step Grant by $2,000 (from $3,000 to $5,000) for children in all birth orders.
 The CDA First Step Grant will be automatically deposited when you open the CDA for your child at any of the following banks: DBS/POSB, OCBC or UOB.

 Government co-matching of parents’ savings

-Enjoy dollar-for-dollar matching from the Government when you save into your child’s CDA, up to the maximum Government co-matching cap.
+Enjoy dollar-for-dollar matching from the Government when you save into your child’s CDA, up to the Government co-matching cap.
 The Government will increase the co-matching cap by $1,000 for children in the first and second birth orders.